prose100/Sudoku/README.md

  2. Install the Grunt CLI To install by running `npm install -g grunt-cli`.
 More details are available on their website http://gruntjs.com/getting-started.
  3. Install the NPM dependencies by running `npm install`.
  4. The build can now be called by running `grunt`.

+## Things to Do
+ 1. Add rules of the game.
+ 2. Add check button to check if player's solution is correct in a given box.
+ 3. Add algorithms to solve more complex puzzles:
+ 	a.
+Check for duplicates (Same two values in two boxes of same row, column, or section)
+ 	b.
+Check for triplicates (Same two or three values in three boxes of same row, column, or section)